 Is it grey outside?
 Brussels has more surprises up its sleeves!

-Tour Europe in the blink of an eye at Mini-Europe and be the hero as you save the ducks of the Duck Trophy in Océade.
+Tour Europe in the blink of an eye at Mini-Europe.
 Give yourself the chills at the Poison exhibition and see how you measure up to the dinosaurs of the Royal Belgian Institute of Natural Sciences.
 Discover surrealism and meet talking hats at the Magritte Museum.
 Learn everything there is to know about Belgium and Brussels at the BELvue Museum and experience.brussels!
 Take a detour for some fun discoveries at the Children’s Museum.
 Dive into Brussels’ bowels at the city’s Sewers museum, relive the golden age of the railways through life-size examples in an old station at Train World and meet all your favourite comic book characters at the Belgian Comic Strip Centre…